Opposition to the American Civil War: Draft riots

 The other form of opposition to the American Civil War was through rioting.
-This proved to be the most effective in creating a disturbance and getting attention from the government.
-The New York City draft riots of 1863 proved how far people would go to oppose the war, especially Lincoln's policies.
-The origins of the draft riots come from labor competition.
+The New York City draft riots of 1863 originated from labor competition.
 In New York, jobs such as longshoremen, hod-carriers, brickmakers, whitewashers, coachmen, stablemen, porters, bootblacks, barbers, and waiters were mainly occupied by African Americans.
 However, the large emigration of Irish and German people to America caused a clash between these immigrants and African Americans.
 The Irish and Germans needed jobs, but they had to compete with African Americans for them.
 Politicians argued that if Lincoln was elected president and the Union won the war, a large exodus of African Americans would come to the North and would create a very difficult economic situation for the Irish and German immigrants.
 This campaign basis created large dissent to African Americans.
 Newspaper editors such as James Gordon Bennett of the Herald spoke out "if Lincoln is elected to-day, you will have to compete with the labor of four million emancipated Negroes....the north will be flooded with free Negroes, and the labor of the white man will be depreciated and degraded."
 This was the premise for many opposing the draft.
 If the immigrants and white men were drafted into the army, they felt their jobs would be open to African Americans, who would take those jobs.
 Several riots broke out before the draft was brought to New York City and created tension amongst African Americans, the police, and the resistance mobs.
 The riots reinforced hatred toward African Americans and to the state.